![]() |

 Marvin Integrity Windows ReviewHello, can you help?
 I built a Minnesota home in 2007 and purchased Marvin Integrity windows/gliders/wood interior.
 After 7 years the windows wood where the two windows meet when closed are turning black.
 Also, I feel draft in the winter time.
 Also, notice the screens do not cover properly keeping bugs out.
 I'm not taking about one window but six windows are having the same issue!!
 Very disappointed.
 Call dealer and getting the run around.
 Warranty on the windows is 10 years.

 [Site Editor's Response]Wow, Randy, that is not good.
 What does the dealer say exactly?
 Did you stain and/or seal the interior wood?
 I hate to see you have to replace windows that are less than 10 years old!
 I would keep bugging them.
 The screens should be relatively easy to replace, although off the top of my head I can't remember if Marvin covers screens, I believe they do - but the two windows with the black at the corner welds is something else.
-Can you send me a couple of pictures so I can see the extent of the damage?
+Can you send me a couple of pictures of the windows so I can see the extent of the damage?

 Marvin Integrity UltrexMy wood casement windows are rotting so I need replacements.
 I'm leaning towards Marvin Integrity, and the rep is suggesting Wood-Ultrex to keep a similar look to what I have now.
 I was thinking I'd rather have all Ultrex, since they are pretty much maintenance free, but the dealer said the way they are sealed, the wood doesn't need any maintenance, treatment and/oror painting.
 Is that true?
 Is a wood-Ultrex combo not going to require any maintenance?
 Or is the Ultrex more durable and better if I plan to keep the house for a long time?